18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/model-development-part-2-evaluation/index.md

 - Metrics to compare: latency, memory usage, prediction cost, accuracy, etc.
 - Compare with other systems: `MLPerf`

+## Ending

+Without the baseline, you don't know how much your model is improved after each experiment.
+This post just gives you some common keywords when comparing your model with the baseline.
+You still might need to search for more information based on these keywords.

 <!-- MARKDOWN LINKS & IMAGES -->

 [assessment]: /assets/images/ml-skills/the-ultimate-machine-learning-system/model-development-part-2-evaluation/assessment.jpg